Blog

 How to Choose the Right Business Card Manager in 2026

-Not all business card tools solve the same problem.
-The right choice depends on how and where you network.
+Not every tool solves the same problem.
+The right choice depends on how and where you network, and what you need to happen after the scan.

 Event-driven teams should prioritize fast capture, offline support, and context at the moment of interaction.
 Relationship-focused users benefit more from tools that track history and prompt follow-ups over time.
-Digital card platforms work best when the goal is simple contact sharing.
+Digital card platforms work best when the primary goal is sharing a profile, not capturing leads at scale.

 1. Habsy: AI Business Card Scanner for Event Lead Capture Workflows